 Why such a long school day?

 We are committed to providing children with a rigorous and arts-infused education.
 This takes time.
 We believe the variety of activities will sustain children through the day.
-There is no "after school" program.
-The entire day is mandatory.
-All children must attend from 7:55 a.m. to 4:30 p.m.
+The entire day is mandatory and all children must attend from 7:55 a.m. to 4:25 p.m.

 Why should I get involved as a volunteer at VOICE Charter School of NY?